 For the cake

-Whisk together dry ingredients for cake in a medium bowl.
+- Whisk together dry ingredients for cake (flour, cocoa, baking powder, salt) in a medium bowl.
 Set aside.

-Cream together butter and sugar with an electric mixer on medium until light and fluffy.
+- Cream together butter and sugar with an electric mixer on medium until light and fluffy.
 Add eggs and mix to combine.
 With mixer on low, alternate adding dry ingredients and milk.
 Mix until combined.
-Add peppermint oil.
-Pour into prepared pans.
+Add peppermint oil, stir to combine.
+(Reserve cookie crumbs for the filling.)
+Pour batter into prepared pans.
 Bake for 45 minutes.
 Let cool.

 For the frosting